 Five people remained unaccounted for, which dropped considerably from the initial 35.
 More than a hundred people and more than twenty pets were rescued from floodwaters in western counties.

 After the State of Emergency was issued, an emergency operations plan was triggered, and transportation rules were waived to help first responders and the agricultural industry.
 This also covered the counties of McDowell, Jackson, Mitchell, Madison, Transylvania, Rutherford, and Yancey.
 The governor sought federal assistance for additional relief through the state budget and a plan to make the community more resilient to future storms.

 History Of Western North Carolina

-Corey Davis is the Assistant State Climatologist and stated that the area is liable to North Carolina flooding because the landscape is like an egg carton.
+Corey Davis is the Assistant State Climatologist and stated that the area is liable to flood because the landscape is like an egg carton.
 If water is dumped on top of it, it will pour down the mountains and flood the communities at the bottom.
-Data going back hundred years shows that the most recent event was not an isolated one, but at the same time, it is not something that happens every 5-10 years.
+Data going back a hundred years shows that the most recent event was not an isolated one, but at the same time, it is not something that happens every 5-10 years.

 Davis also stated that as the climate continues to warm, it will create the right conditions for more rain hence heavy rainfall will become more common.
 Also, hurricanes in the future are most likely to become more frequent and rainier.